yclong8848/R-codes-for-subtyping-MDD/README.md

 # R-codes-for-subtyping-MDD

-The R codes for prepareing the paper:
+The R codes for the following paper:

 Chenglong Yu, Mauricio Arcos-Burgos, Julio Licinio, Ma-Li Wong (2017).
 A latent genetic subtype of major depression identified by whole-exome genotyping data in a Mexican-American cohort, Translational Psychiatry, 7, e1134.